PostNord: Merger

 The companies Post Danmark A/S and Posten AB merged in June 2009, through a transfer of ownership to the holding company Posten Norden AB.
 On 17 May 2011, the holding company changed its name to PostNord AB.
 The merger was preceded by a review according to European Union competition law, and it was approved on the condition that overlapping businesses dealing with package delivery to business customers in Denmark were divested.
 Around 2013, the company initiated a gradual change of livery on its Swedish vans and trucks to the PostNord name and color (from yellow to light blue).
 Initially, the change mainly affected package delivery trucks, but since 2015, it has been applied to all aspects of the Swedish operations.

 Developments in the 21st century

 With the internet and the increased digital handling of messages and other services, the number of physical letters sent has decreased markedly.
 In 2000, 1.44 billion letters were transmitted in Denmark and 3.43 billion in Sweden.
 In 2020, the numbers were 196 million in Denmark and 1.59 billion in Sweden, a decrease by 86.4 percent and 53.6 percent, respectively.

 Since the early 2010s, the strategy has been to focus more on the package delivery business, which is affected positively by increased e-commerce volumes.
 Another area where PostNord has been active since the early 21st century is the management of secure electronic messages from governments and companies to individual recipients.
+In March 2025, PostNord announced it would stop delivering letters within Denmark at year's end.